-Amaryllis (Hippeastrum) – This striking, large trumpet shaped flower is mainly thought of as a Christmas flower but it is very popular throughout autumn and winter.
+Amaryllis (Hippeastrum) – This striking, large trumpet-shaped flower is mainly thought of as a Christmas flower but it is very popular throughout autumn and winter.

-Anemone (Windflower) – Slowly coming into season, this delicate papery flower is incredibly popular for wedding flowers.
+Anemone (Windflower) – Slowly coming into the season, this delicate papery flower is incredibly popular for wedding flowers.
 Available in vibrant and pale colours.